-- signal (quantity array 1D, numpy array 1D, or list) The time of each data point.
-Must have the same size as times. - units (quantity units) Required if the signal is a list or NumPy array, not if it is a Quantity. - time_units (quantity units) Required if :attr'times' is a list or NumPy array, not if it is a Quantity.
+- times (quantity array 1D, numpy array 1D, or list) The time of each data point.
+Must have the same size as signal. - signal (quantity array 2D, numpy array 2D, or list (data, channel)) The data itself. - units (quantity units) Required if the signal is a list or NumPy array, not if it is a Quantity. - time\units (quantity units) Required if times is a list or NumPy array, not if it is a Quantity.